Interactive Plays for Children

 The plays run about 40 minutes

-• A to Zeus: Greek Mythology- Greek Mythology bursts onto the stage in this storytelling program as tales of Zeus, Athena, and Greek heroes are presented in costume and interactive performance.
+• A to Zeus: Greek Myths - Exciting, Funny & Gross - Greek Mythology bursts onto the stage in this storytelling program as tales of Zeus, Athena, and Greek heroes are presented in costume and interactive performance.
 Audience members become characters, answer questions, and play a game to increase their knowledge of Greek myths.

 • Big Steps: American Tall Tales- Paul Bunyan, acting as the narrator, recounts bigger-than-life deeds of legendary men and women of young America: Johnny Appleseed, John Henry, Sal Fink, Annie Christmas and Pecos Bill.
 Paul uses audience members to help him out.
 And he slips in a few stories about himself.